oddbird/sliiides/content/css-next/css-cafe.md

     6. 🖥 User Agent Defaults
   script: |
     Creating _important origins_
-    that cascade in reverse order:
+    that cascade in reverse order.
-    Important author styles aren't that special -- that's us in the middle --
+    Important author styles aren't that special.
+    That's us in the middle,
+    with our normal and important styles side-by-side.
-    but users can override us when they need to, and the browser finally decides
+    But users can override us when they need to, and the browser finally decides
     what's out of bounds,
     what's possible on this device,
-    and what features are supported in what ways.
+    what features are supported,
+    and so on.

 - pre: 2.
 Style*Sheets*
   title: Make Styles **Reusable**